Three fall maintenance items for senior care

 - Indoor temperature running too hot or cold

 Grease trap cleaning assessment tips

 There’s nothing glamorous about it, but this as-needed task needs to be done.
 Blocked, clogged or improperly cleaned grease traps can cause maintenance costs to soar and resident and staff satisfaction to suffer.

-- Reference TELS Platform or your workbook to determine your last cleaning and when you’ll most likely need another one
+- Reference your asset documents to determine when your last cleaning occurred and when you’ll most likely need another one

 - Schedule your next grease trap cleaning to remove the built-up waste since your last cleaning

 Your residents rely on you to help keep them safe.
-One of the most important ways is a semiannual mixing valve inspection to prevent against scalds and burns.
+One important way you can help ensure their safety is through is a semiannual mixing valve inspection to help protect against scalds and burns.

 - Disassemble and perform a deep clean

 - Measure and record hot and cold water temperatures at full flow and ¼ flow

 - Record the test results and any recommended actions in report